danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 Various sensing and environmental control tasks can be done by edge nodes in buildings.
 The nodes need to be able to:

-  - Sense temperature, light, humidity, pressure, current, etc
+  - Sense temperature, light, humidity, pressure, current, etc.
-  - Control temperature, light, ventilation, etc
+  - Control temperature, light, ventilation, etc.
-  - Connect to the building management system, via wired or wireless connectors
+  - Connect to the building management system, via wired or wireless connectors.
   - Deliver data with controllable timing and accuracy.

 ## 2.6.
 Smart home devices